 This problem should be discovered with regular furnace tune-ups, but if your furnace is leaking water, the humidifier might be leaking inside the heating system.
 Water leaking into your heating system can cause serious damage to the internal elements so it’s best to call your furnace service company as soon as possible if you think this could be your issue.

-To make sure your heating equipment doesn’t spring a leak and that it’s all set to keep you warm all winter long, call Service Experts Heating, Air Conditioning & Plumbing in the U.S. today.
+To make sure your heating equipment doesn’t spring a leak and that it’s all set to keep you warm all winter long, call Stevenson Service Experts in Columbus today.
 Our fall promotion is going on until November 25th and you can save on a furnace tune-up or qualifying heating and air conditioning systems.